williamDunn/Notes/gitHubRepo101/README.md

 # GitHub Repository 101

 * Markdown files
-* what files to upload?
+* which files to upload?